mhutch/mhutch.github.io/_posts/2007-12-19-monodevelop-in-the-ghop.md

 created: 1198045548
 redirect_from: /node/145
 ---
 So far, all five completed tasks for the <a href="http://code.google.com/p/google-highly-open-participation-mono/">Mono GHOP</a> have been MonoDevelop -related.
 I'm really pleased with the amount of interest we've had so far.
-I'd like to thank our hard-working students and mentors, and the wonderful people at <a href="http://code.google.com/opensource/">Google's Open-Source Program Office</a> who put this contest together.
+I'd like to thank our hard-working students and mentors, and the wonderful people at <a href="http://code.google.com/opensource/">Google's Open-Source Program Office</a> who put this contest together.<!--break-->

 <ul>
 <li>Dan Abramov submitted <a href="http://code.google.com/p/google-highly-open-participation-mono/issues/detail?id=3">a very cleanly-written addin</a> to integrate the Smokey code analysis tool .
 I'll be using this to tidy up minor bugs in the MonoDevelop codebase, and hopefully we can ship it in the addin repository after the 1.0 release.</li>